domeengine/dome/docs/modules/dome.md

 #### `static errorDialogue : Boolean`

-Allows you to enable/disable error message boxes in case of an error.
+Allows you to enable/disable error message boxes.
 You can both get and set this value.

 #### `static args: String[]`
 Returns a string list of all non-option command line arguments used to invoke DOME's execution.
 The first two elements of the returned list will be: